• Skip to primary navigation

 goat, too far back for the side view, or off center for the rear and frontal views, it

-can make the goat look as if it has an out-of-proportion or lop-sided body. - Take pictures on cloudy or overcast days to prevent dark shadows from making
+can make the goat look as if it has an out-of-proportion or lop-sided body.

 the lines of the goat difficult to see.